isomerpages/mlaw-corp/news/speeches/_posts/2011-08-05-Speech-by-Minister-for-Foreign-Affairs-and-Law-Mr-K-Shanmugam-at-the-Institute-of-Policy-Studies-Forum-on-the-Elected-Presidency.md

 34. If a Head of State challenges the Government, he would be acting unconstitutionally.
 The draft of the Note which was eventually sent by PM Baldwin to King Edward VIII (a copy of which is at **<u>Annex F</u>**) points out that, “the last time when [the King acted in disregard of his Ministers’ advice] in English history was when Charles I raised His Standard at the beginning of the Civil War on August 22nd, 1642.”
 Eventually this sentence was changed to a more polite version (as in **<u>Annex A</u>** ) .
 Nowadays, thankfully, there are processes to resolve these questions, if the need arises, without requiring a revolution.

 {:start="35"}
 35. Leaving aside the Constitution and the law , as a matter of principle : should the Head of State speak publicly, either in support of or in opposition to Government policies?
 If the purpose is to influence the Government, would the best approach be to go public, or would it be to speak in private with the Prime Minister – as is generally done?
-If the real purpose of going public is to be p o pulist, then the Presidency will inevitably be engaged in politics.
+If the real purpose of going public is to be populist, then the Presidency will inevitably be engaged in politics.
 The reality is that, once you argue a position on any issue of the day, it will be hard to avoid be seen as engaging in politics and debate.
 Saying that one can make statements on issues, without being partisan, is akin to saying that one can be only “a little bit pregnant”!

 {:start="36"}
 36. These points have been considered over a long period of time in many countries, and the distilled practice on how constitutional Heads of States should conduct themselves, is now settled – for very good reasons.